 - Our business does not require us to collect personal customer information.
-We minimize other cybersecurity risks by using specialist service providers for sensitive operations such as payroll processing, credit card transactions, email, and remote data backup.
+We minimize other cybersecurity risks by using specialized service providers for sensitive operations such as payroll processing, credit card transactions, email, and remote data backup.
 We verify our information service providers' cybersecurity policies. - Identify and assess cybersecurity risks through a variety of methods, including audits to information security standards, threat testing, and vulnerability scanning. - Prioritize risks based on their potential severity, likelihood, and detectability. - Controls to mitigate risks, including access controls, data protection, data backups, redundant systems, and incident response plans.
-We keep our controls up-to-date. - · Actions to correct deficiencies and reduce or eliminate vulnerabilities. - Written cybersecurity contingency plans. - Training and testing for all employees on cybersecurity risks, mitigation, and best practices.
-New employees are required to complete cybersecurity training and testing, and all employees must complete annual training and testing.
+We keep our controls up-to-date. - Actions to correct any deficiencies and reduce or eliminate vulnerabilities. - Written cybersecurity contingency plans, including plans for various specific scenarios. - Training and testing for all employees on cybersecurity risks, mitigation, and best practices.
+New employees are required to complete cybersecurity training and testing, and annual training and testing is required for all employees.